915 South Mooney Boulevard

 Visalia, California 93277

-Once the college’s enrollment reached close to 500 students, it was decided that it was time to open a campus exclusively dedicated to collegiate endeavors.
-The 50-acre campus on Mooney Boulevard was opened in 1940, much to the chagrin of local cynics who thought it was too far out of town and too large for local demand.
+As the college’s enrollment neared 500 students, leaders decided that it was necessary to open a campus exclusively for college students.
+The 50-acre campus on Mooney Boulevard was opened in 1940, which at the time was seen by many as too far out of town and too large for local demand.
 In 1949, the name of the “jaycee” was officially changed to College of the Sequoias.

-Today, the 70-acre Visalia campus enjoys the benefits anticipated by its prescient founders.
-State-of-the-art study and learning centers are complemented by ample athletic, vocational and performance facilities which make the campus one of the premier, post-secondary institutions in the Central Valley.
-In addition to a full transfer curriculum, the Visalia campus’s programs include the following: Registered Nursing, Physical Therapist Assistant, Paralegal, Computer Technology, Sports Medicine, Industrial Maintenance and Automotive Technology.
+Today, the 62-acre Visalia campus enjoys the benefits anticipated by its prescient founders.
+State-of-the-art classrooms and learning centers complemented by ample athletic, vocational and performing arts facilities make the campus one of the premier, post-secondary institutions in the Central Valley.

 Tulare College Center

 Tulare, California 93274